7 Best Things to Do in Mammoth Lakes With Kids in Summer

 VISIT MAMMOTH VILLAGE

-The Village, the central gathering spot in Mammoth, hosts events to bring visitors together, socialize and wine and dine them throughout the year.
-While we were there, the event they held was called World’s Highest Rib Cook-Off and it involved live music and hula hoops.
+The Village, the central gathering spot in Mammoth, hosts events to bring visitors together, socialize, and wine and dine them throughout the year.
+While we were there, the event they held was called the World’s Highest Rib Cook-Off, which featured live music and hula hoops.

 UNPLUG

-Screens are addicting.
-Sure, they can be useful at the right time and place but a majestic cornucopia of mountains and trees is not the time or place.
+Screens are addictive.
+Sure, they can be useful at the right time and place but a majestic mix of mountains and trees is not the time or place.
 It’s pretty great to see imaginations soar when electronics aren’t on the agenda.

 RIDE THE FREE TROLLY